 Planning for a trip is, although a stressful task on its own, it’s a necessary one when it comes to travelling, especially with your family, to a place like Italy where something’s happening around every corner, such as the seasonal festivities and tourist spots, and much more.

-From catching the flight on time to where you’ll be staying, what places you’ll visit, which restaurants will you try first, and much more, having somewhat of a prepared plan is always helpful.
+From catching the flight on time to where you’ll be staying, what places you’ll visit, which restaurants you will try first, and much more, having somewhat of a prepared plan is always helpful.
 Try typing it on your phone or maybe get a handy notebook so that you can always keep yourself updated about what’s next on the plan, but then again, a little bit of spontaneity never hurts anybody.

 Catch the Train?